 An additional problem is that if you only add articles that contain these keywords, you’ll be ignoring the ones that don’t.
-This will bias the classifier and might result in it not putting the Lawsuit label in some articles that deserve it, simply because they don’t contain these keywords.
-This ought to be mitigated by adding samples to this category that weren’t found through keyword search.
+This will bias the classifier and might result in it not putting the Lawsuit tag in some articles that deserve it, simply because they don’t contain these keywords.
+This ought to be mitigated by adding texts to this category that weren’t found through keyword search.

 After having enough carefully selected data, we proceed to train and test the model as usual.

 Check out the classifier we made!
-We ended up using 2,700 training samples for this model, almost triple than for our previous classifier.
-We needed more samples as we were working with more categories.
+We ended up using 2,700 training texts for this model, almost triple than for our previous classifier.
+We needed more texts as we were working with more categories.
 Skip to the final section if you’d like to see it in action alongside the startup classifier.

-For example, if a startup is making Internet-connected pacemakers (hopefully not!) then it should have both the Internet of Things and Health labels.
-This isn’t doable with the single-label classifiers we have been building until now, since they are capable of returning only one label to each sample.
+For example, if a startup is making Internet-connected pacemakers (hopefully not!) then it should have both the Internet of Things and Health tags.
+This isn't doable with the single-label classifiers we have been building until now, since they are capable of returning only one tag to each text.

 However, we have a solution: multi-label classification.
-That is, as the name says, a classifier that has an output of not just one, but several labels at the same time.
+That is, as the name says, a classifier that has an output of not just one, but several tags at the same time.

-When tagging data for a multi-label classifier, each sample should be tagged with the multiple categories it belongs to.
+When tagging data for a multi-label classifier, each text should be tagged with the multiple categories it belongs to.

 We defined the category tree by checking out to the Crunchbase category list in order to see what categories might be of interest for our analysis.
 We included categories like Driverless Cars, Machine Learning, Drones, AR & VR, Fintech, Gaming, Robotics and Education.
 You can see the finished category tree here.

-Tagging the data was a similar process to the previous classifier, except that this time we took special care in tagging every sample with all the relevant categories.
+Tagging the data was a similar process to the previous classifier, except that this time we took special care in tagging every text with all the relevant categories.

 Feel free to play around with the completed classifier, it ended up performing really well and will be invaluable for our analysis.

 We have finished all the classifiers we need for our analysis.
-Putting them to use it’s just a matter of going to the API tab for each module and using the code in your language of choice.
+Putting them to use it's just a matter of going to the API tab for each model and using the code in your language of choice.
 We have to take two new things into account here.
 First, only the articles that get the Startup tag have to be sent to the other two classifiers.
-Second, the industry classifier is multi-label, so we have to keep in mind that an article can get several labels (or even not any label at all).
+Second, the industry classifier is multi-label, so we have to keep in mind that an article can get several tags (or even no tag at all).

 At this point, we are ready to repeat the same experiment we did in the previous post: classifying 100 articles and seeing what happens.
 With a couple of additions to the code we can do this: